ceolin/zephyr/doc/rfc/userspace-syscall-validation-without-userspace.md

 ## Concerns and Unresolved Questions

 1. **Performance overhead**: What is the performance impact of enabling validation?
 Should there be a way to disable it for release builds?

-2. **Error handling semantics**: Should validation failures in supervisor mode behave differently than in user mode?
-Currently `K_OOPS()` kills the thread - is this appropriate for supervisor mode?
+Validation adds function call overhead and parameter checking on every API call, which could significantly impact real-time performance characteristics of applications.

+2. **Memory access validation limitations**: A fundamental challenge is that many validation checks are designed around the concept of user thread memory access permissions.
+In kernel space, all threads have supervisor privileges and can access any memory address.
+The current validation macros like `K_SYSCALL_MEMORY_READ()` and `K_SYSCALL_MEMORY_WRITE()` check:
+   - Whether the calling thread has read/write permissions on the memory buffer
+   - Whether the buffer is within the thread's memory domain
+   - Whether the buffer crosses memory domain boundaries

+   These checks are meaningless in kernel space where there are no memory protection boundaries.
+We can only perform basic sanity checks like:
+   - Pointer is not NULL
+   - Pointer is within valid RAM regions (if such information is available)
+   - Buffer size doesn't cause integer overflow

+   This significantly reduces the value proposition of enabling validation without userspace.

+3. **Error handling semantics - thread termination**: Currently, verification functions use `K_OOPS()` which kills the calling thread when validation fails.
+This approach works for user threads because:
+   - User threads are considered untrusted
+   - Killing a misbehaving user thread doesn't compromise system integrity
+   - The kernel can continue operating with other threads

+   However, in kernel space without userspace:
+   - All threads are kernel threads, potentially including critical system threads
+   - Killing a kernel thread (especially an essential thread) could crash the entire system
+   - Kernel threads are typically trusted code, so killing them on validation failure may be too harsh
+   - Many kernel threads may be in interrupt context or holding locks, making termination unsafe

+   Alternative error handling approaches need to be considered:
+   - Return error codes instead of killing the thread (but this changes API semantics)
+   - Log errors and continue (but this may mask bugs)
+   - Use assertions that can be disabled in release builds (but this defeats the purpose)
+   - Make error handling configurable (adds complexity)

+4. **Kernel object validation limitations**: Kernel object validation functions like `k_object_validate()` check:
+   - Object permissions (whether the thread has been granted access)
+   - Object initialization state
+   - Object type correctness

+   Without userspace, the permission system may not be fully initialized or may not apply.
+We need to determine:
-3. **Memory validation**: How should memory validation work in supervisor mode?
-Can we validate pointer validity without full userspace memory protection infrastructure?
+   - Can we validate kernel objects without the userspace permission infrastructure?
+   - Should we skip permission checks when userspace is disabled?
+   - How do we handle kernel objects that are created on the stack or in ways that don't register with the object tracking system?

-4. **Kernel object tracking**: Does the kernel object tracking system work correctly without full userspace?
-Are there dependencies that need to be addressed?
+5. **Kernel object tracking dependencies**: The kernel object tracking system (`k_object_find()`, `k_object_validate()`, etc.) may have dependencies on userspace infrastructure.
+We need to verify:

-5. **Backward compatibility**: Will this change affect existing applications?
-Should this be opt-in via the config option?

-6. **Testing strategy**: How do we ensure comprehensive test coverage for this feature?

-7. **Documentation**: How should this feature be documented?
-Should it be presented as a development/debugging aid?
+   - Does object tracking work correctly without `CONFIG_USERSPACE`?
+   - Are there data structures or initialization code paths that require userspace?
+   - Can we make these dependencies optional or provide stub implementations?

 ## Alternatives Considered